Bathroom Remodel vs. Refresh: How to Know What Your Bathroom Actually Needs

 You probably need a refresh if:

-- The structure underneath is solid — no soft spots in the floor, no water stains on the ceiling below, no musty smells near the shower
+- The structure underneath is solid — no soft spots in the floor near the toilet flange, no water stains on the ceiling below the bathroom, no musty smells near the shower threshold or vanity kickplate

-- Your main complaint is cosmetic: dated tile, worn countertops, old fixtures, peeling paint
+- Your main complaint is cosmetic: dated tile, worn countertops, old fixtures, peeling paint, builder-grade vanity hardware

 You probably need a full remodel if:

-- You need accessibility features — a curbless shower (a shower with no raised edge at the entry), grab bars, or a wider doorway
+- You need accessibility features — a curbless shower (a shower with no raised edge at the entry), grab bars with proper in-wall blocking, or a wider doorway for wheelchair clearance (ADA benchmark is 32″ clear, 36″ preferred)

-- The room is undersized and you’re expanding the footprint into adjacent space
+- The room is undersized and you’re expanding the footprint into adjacent closet space, a hallway, or a borrowed bedroom corner (any wall move triggers an FBC permit and likely structural review)

 The Cast Iron Question: Why Some Refreshes Become Remodels